JuliaHealth/KomaMRI.jl/docs/src/how-to/5-contribute-to-koma.md

 ## Reporting Issues

-First off, we assume that you have read the available [Documentation](https://cncastillo.github.io/KomaMRI.jl).

-Before you report an issue, it is best to search for existing [Issues](https://github.com/cncastillo/KomaMRI.jl/issues) that might help you.
+Before you report an isue, we assume that you have read the available [Documentation](https://cncastillo.github.io/KomaMRI.jl) and recomend you to to search for existing [Issues](https://github.com/cncastillo/KomaMRI.jl/issues) that might help you.
 In case you have found a suitable issue and still need clarification, you can write your question in this issue.

 If you then still feel the need to report an issue, we recommend the following: